 Now for the tips to running the New York Marathon:

-Tip 6: Get your friends to download the iPhone App, even if they’re not in New York, and they’ll be able to keep up with your progress.
+6 Get your friends to download the TCS New York City Marathon app, even if they’re not in New York, and they’ll be able to keep up with your progress.

-Tip 8: When you finish the race at Central Park you then need to find your numbered truck with your stuff.
+8 Finding your stuff.
+When you finish the race at Central Park you then need to find your numbered truck with your stuff.
 This took about an hour.
 Plan to meet your friends in a specific spot because it’s chaos around the finish line and roads are closed.
-We managed to text once Richie got to his bag and stood outside the Time Warner Center to meet him – medal and all!
+We managed to text once Richie got to his bag and stood outside the Time Warner Center at Columbus Circle to meet him – medal and all!

 And one last tip: Make sure your sister has a downtown hotel with a bathtub so you can soak your weary muscles!

 Results: If you break 4.5 hours your name will be published in the New York Times the next day.
 Richie did it in 4:18:07.
 WOOP!

 If you’re hanging around New York, you might like to read some of my other NYC posts: